-In the paper “Why Should I Trust You?” the authors propose a method called Local interpretable model-agnostic explanations (LIME) where surrogate models are trained to approximate the predictions of the underlying black box model locally instead of gloablly.
+In the paper "Why Should I Trust You?" the authors propose a method called Local interpretable model-agnostic explanations (LIME), where surrogate models are trained to approximate the predictions of the underlying black box model locally instead of globally.

 The Shapley value is a method for assigning payouts to players depending on their contribution to the total payout.
 But what does this have to do with Machine Learning?

 The Shapley value is the average marginal contribution of a feature value across all possible coalitions.
-It is an excellent way of interpreting an individual prediction because it doesn’t only give us the contribution of each feature value but the scale of these contributions is also right which isn’t the case for other techniques like LIME.
+It is an excellent way of interpreting an individual prediction because it doesn't only give us the contribution of each feature value, but the scale of these contributions is also correct, which isn't the case for other techniques like LIME.

-We will take a closer look at local interpretation method like LIME and Shapley Values in the third part of this series where we will not only learn the theory of these techniques but also implement them on a real data-set.
+We will take a closer look at local interpretation methods like LIME and Shapley Values in the third part of this series, where we will learn the theory of these techniques and implement them on a real dataset.

-Model Interpretability not only helps debug your model and make your life as a machine learning engineer easier but it also helps to build trust between humans and the model which is becoming more important as machine learning is used in an increasing number of industries.
+Model Interpretability helps debug your model and make your life as a machine learning engineer easier, but it also helps build trust between humans and the model, which is becoming more important as machine learning is used in an increasing number of industries.

-In part 2 of this series, we will take a closer look at feature importance and partial dependence plots by not only diving into the details of these techniques but by then also applying our knowledge using the eli5 and pdpbox libraries.
+In part 2 of this series, we will take a closer look at feature importance and partial dependence plots by diving into the details of these techniques and applying our knowledge using the eli5 and PDPbox libraries.

 Thanks for reading the post.
-If you have any feedback, recommendations or ideas of what I should cover next feel free to leave a comment or contact me on social media.
+If you have any feedback, recommendations, or ideas about what I should cover next, feel free to send me an EMAIL or contact me on social media.